sreeprasad/split_expenses/README.md

 ### Why not optimal (minimum transactions) algorithm?

-For groups of 3–7 people the greedy approach produces optimal or near-optimal results.
-The theoretical worst case requires 10+ people with a very specific balance distribution — unlikely in real-world use.
+For groups of 3–7 people the greedy approach produces optimal or near optimal results.
+The theoretical worst case requires 10+ people with a very specific balance distribution which is unlikely in real world use.

 ## Precision

-The script uses `scale=3` in `bc` for all division, giving sub-cent precision.
-Real-world rounding differences of `$0.001` are negligible and consistent with how apps like Venmo and Splitwise handle splits.
+The script uses `scale=3` in `bc` for all division, giving subcent precision.
+Real world rounding differences of `$0.001` are negligible.

 ## Limitations

 - Requires Bash 4+ (associative arrays)
 - Not ideal for 10+ people but not for larger groups
-- No multi-currency support
+- No multi currency support

 ## License